Asymptotic optimality of degree-greedy discovering of independent sets in Configuration Model graphs: Proofs

-where $i\geq1$ and with associated eigenvalues $\omega_k = -k$.
-The uniqueness of the solutions can be proved by decoupling the system by writing it in the base of the normal modes.
+Furthermore, the uniqueness of these solutions can be proved by decoupling the system, and writing it in the base of the normal modes.
 This results in a countable number of independent equations with Lipschitz derivatives and the uniqueness then follows by standard ODE theory.

-We are thus under the conditions of Lemma \ref{lema:limitefluido} and we will therefore have that, uniformly in compact sets, $U_t^{(n)}/n\xrightarrow{\mathbb{P}}u_t$, $B_t^{(n)}/n\xrightarrow{\mathbb{P}}b_t$ and (for every $k\geq0$) $\mu_t^{(n)}(k)/n\xrightarrow{\mathbb{P}}\mu_t$.
+We are thus under the conditions of Lemma \ref{lema:limitefluido} and we will therefore have that, uniformly in compact sets, $U_t^{(n)}/n\xrightarrow{\mathbb{P}}u_t$, $B_t^{(n)}/n\xrightarrow{\mathbb{P}}b_t$ and (for every $k\geq0$) $\mu_t^{(n)}(k)/n\xrightarrow{\mathbb{P}}\mu_t(k)$.